Non-Disclosure Agreement

 What is Confidential Information?

-All non-public information shared by either party that is marked or reasonably understood to be confidential, including but not limited to:
+All non-public information shared by you that is marked or reasonably understood to be confidential, including but not limited to:

 • Business plans, strategies and forecasts